Physical Therapy Guide to Perthes Disease

 What Is Perthes Disease?

 Perthes disease is a complex bone disorder that can last from several months to years.
 It occurs only in children and affects boys more than girls (five boys for every one girl).
-In 10% to15% of cases the disease affects both hips.
+In 10% to15% of cases, the disease affects both hips.
 Children who develop the disease are often physically active and athletic.
 Some studies show a link between obesity in children and Perthes disease.

 There are four stages in Perthes disease:

 Stage 2: Fragmentation.
 The body removes dead bone cells and replaces them with new, softer bone.
 Unfortunately, this softer bone is prone to collapse.
 When this happens, the head (ball) of the femur can change from a rounded shape to a more flattened shape that no longer fits in the hip socket the way it should.
 This can limit hip range of motion and affect walking and other activities.
-This stage usually takes place over 12 to 24 months.
+This stage usually spans 12 to 24 months.

 Signs and Symptoms